10 Best Herbal Tinctures For Plantar Fasciitis

 vitex agnus-castus tincture

-Vitex agnus-castus, commonly known as chaste tree, has been traditionally used in herbal medicine for its potential to support hormonal balance and reduce inflammation.
+Vitex agnus-castus, commonly known as chaste tree, has been traditionally used in herbal medicine for its potential anti-inflammatory and pain-relieving properties.

 zingiber officinale tincture